reconverse/incidence2/README.md

 # Installing the package

-To install the development, *github* version of the package use:
+The package is not yet on CRAN but to install the development, *github* version of the package use:

 ``` r
 devtools::install_github("reconhub/incidence2")
 ```

+Note that this requires the package *devtools* installed.

 # Resources